appscode-cloud/docs/docs/platform/guides/cluster-management/cluster-upgrade.md

 ---

-# Upgrading Your ACE Platform: Management, Imported, and Spoke Clusters
+# Upgrading Your KubeDB Platform: Management, Imported, and Spoke Clusters

 ## Overview

-This guide walks through upgrading an **AppsCode Container Engine (ACE)** deployment across all cluster tiers — the base management cluster, the AC cluster, general imported clusters, and spoke clusters.
+This guide walks through upgrading a **KubeDB Platform** deployment across all cluster tiers, the base management cluster, the KubeDB Platform cluster, general imported clusters, and spoke clusters.
 The example below upgrades from release `2025.5.16` to `2025.6.x`.